nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 4 → User Personas & Empathy Maps.md

 ### Secondary Research
 #### Resources for secondary research
-- SWOT Analysis of your competitors, USP of theirs
+- [x] SWOT Analysis of your competitors, USP of theirs
-- Go to play store, search for apps that are doing what you are trying to do & read their reviews to find pain points
 	- bcg
 	- IEEE
 	- Gartner
 	- McKinsey & Company
 	- Forbes
+- Go to play store, search for apps that are doing what you are trying to do & read their reviews to find pain points
 	- put reviews of your competitors in session 4 file
-- [x] post survey on reddit
+- [x] Post survey on reddit
 - [x] Post survey data in session 4